bahim22/bahim22/README.md

 ### ⚡️ Contact and Experience

-- 📫 `Email`: ibalde@dionysuseradev.onmicrosoft.com
+- 📫 `Email`:
+    - ibalde@dionysuseradev.onmicrosoft.com
+- 🎓`Education`:
-- 🎓`Education`: University of Pittsburgh 2014
+    - University of Pittsburgh 2014
-- ✨ `Position`: Desktop Support Technician @ Point Park University
+- ✨ `Position`:
+    - Endpoint System Administrator

 <!--
 ### Take a look at my _Repos_ and _Sites_